 Temperatures, rainfall, and sun and moon information for the Albany area.

-Public safety roundup for Tuesday and early Wednesday in Albany and Dougherty County
+Weekend public safety roundup for Albany and Dougherty County

-The Albany Police Department responded to at least 27 incidents on Tuesday and into early Wednesday, available reports show.
+The Albany Police Department responded to at least 47 incidents on Saturday and Sunday, available reports show.

 Southwest Georgia government news from The Albany Herald Newspaper in Albany, Ga. and albanyherald.com